These apple crumble muffins are soft and moist, packed with fresh apple chunks, topped with a buttery cinnamon crumble, and a simple glaze.

 Instructions

-Into a large mixing bowl, add the melted butter, sugar, brown sugar, yogurt, milk, cinnamon, eggs, vanilla extract, and kosher salt.
-Mix with a whisk until the mixture is well combined.
+In a large mixing bowl, combine the melted butter, granulated sugar, brown sugar, Greek yogurt, milk, eggs, vanilla extract, cinnamon, and kosher salt.
+Whisk until the mixture is smooth and fully combined.

-Add the flour, baking soda, and baking powder, and mix until almost combined.
+Add the flour, baking soda, and baking powder to the wet mixture.
+Gently mix until almost combined, don’t overmix!

-Pour the batter into the muffin tins filling almost to the top.
+Scoop the batter into the muffin liners, filling them almost to the top for tall, bakery-style muffins.

 Make the crumble topping

-Into a medium mixing bowl, add the flour, sugar, cinnamon, and melted butter.
-Mix with a spoon until the mixture is well combined.
+In a medium bowl, mix together the flour, brown sugar, cinnamon, kosher salt, and melted butter.
+Stir until the mixture turns crumbly.

-Bake in a 180c (350f) preheated oven for 18-20 minutes or until a toothpick comes out clean.
-Don’t overbake these muffins!
+Bake in the preheated oven for 18–20 minutes, or until a toothpick inserted into the center comes out clean.

 Make a simple glaze